terchris/urbalurba-present/README.md

 # Urbalurba Presentation System

+> *"Stop wasting time on how your presentation looks.
+Spend time on what you know - your subject."*

-A revolutionary presentation framework that transforms how organizations create professional presentations. **You focus on your content, AI creates stunning presentations that follow best practices for conveying your message.**
+A presentation framework that transforms how you create professional presentations. **You focus on your expertise and content, AI handles all the design decisions and creates stunning presentations that follow best practices for conveying your message.**

 ## ✨ What This System Does